 - pass: the traffic will be allowed from one zone to another but no session is maintained.

-If conditions requires to allow initial traffic to be generated in both directions (inside to outside network and outside to inside network), then two separate zone-pairs will be created and separate policies are applied.
+If conditions require to allow initial traffic to be generated in both directions (inside to outside network and outside to inside network), then two separate zone-pairs will be created and separate policies are applied.